ajx42/Software-Engineering-Project/README.md

 2. Set Document Root of your server to be sep-2/src/public/

 ###### Part - 2: Configuring the database
-3. Import fulldb.sql in a MySQL database.
+3. Import __fulldb.sql__ found at sep-2/src/ in a MySQL database.
 Name it LMS.
 4. Enter your MySQL username and password in the database configuration file.
 It's named __config.php__ and can be found at sep-2/src/db_stuff.

 ###### Part - 3: Configuring the mailer